-BMS 231 Human Genetics w/Laboratory
+BMS 231 Human Genetics with Laboratory

 Prerequisite(s): 'C' grade or better in BMS 110 or BIO 121.

 A survey of genetic principles in humans with emphasis on molecular genetics and human genetic abnormalities causing diseases and behavioral changes.
-A portion of the course requires students to research, report on and discuss current topics in human genetics.
+A portion of the course requires students to research, report on, and discuss current topics in human genetics.
 The laboratory emphasis is on techniques and skills that expand the understanding of genetic concepts.
 Cannot receive credit for both BMS 230 and BMS 231.
 Course fee.

-Credit hours: 4 Lecture contact hours: 3 Lab contact hours: 2 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 4 3 2 Spring